-15. GOODWILL
+16. GOODWILL

-Goodwill is mainly related to the transaction from 2008, when the Company bought medical business from Pharmacy Chain 36.6.
+Goodwill as at 31 December 2021 is mainly related to the transaction from 2008, when the Company bought medical business from Pharmacy Chain 36.6.
 Additionally, in 2017, the Company acquired "Roddom XXI".
 Goodwill resulted from these two transactions was allocated to the Group's medical activities taken as a whole (healthcare services cash-generating unit).